spoturno/blackjack/README.md

 ### Getting started

 Use git or the download button (on the top left) to download the source code.
-If you want to see the actual progress go to the "Fixing" branch, then open your browser and open `index.html` file on the browser(CTRL + O).
+If you want to see the actual progress go to the "main" branch, then open your browser and open `index.html` file on the browser(CTRL + O).

 ## Contribute